ozomer/node-red-contrib-batcher/README.md

 Node-RED node that collects sequences of payloads and send them in a single message.

-Collects message payloads by topic and sends them in chunk (array) when:
+Collects message payloads by topic and sends them in a batch (array) when:

 * The number of messages in the given topic reaches the configured maximal value.
 * The number of unique topics in cache crosses the configured limit (flushes the topic of the oldest message in the cache).